-Illegal dumpers intentionally discard wastes on other people’s property.
-Illegally dumped wastes are usually non-hazardous materials.
-Illegal dumpsites usually contain:
+Illegal dumping is when someone intentionally discards waste on other people’s property.
+The dumped waste is usually non-hazardous material.
+Illegal dump sites often contain:

 • Construction and demolition waste such as drywall, roofing shingles, lumber, bricks, concrete, and siding